Terminal Graph

 dom state output DOM serialized as HTML, evaluated only when wired

-navigate stream input Load a URL string
+navigate signal input Load a URL string

 reload signal input Reload the current page